MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Poor response time or performance for scenarios such as application start up or opening a file.

+#### Office.Extensibility.RichApiMethodInvocation

+When customer uses an Office Add-in and calls Rich API for providing service, this event will be triggered.
+Used to measure the service reliability, performance and usage for Rich API method invocation.

+The following fields are collected:

+- **Api** - Full name of the API

+- **DispFlag** - A bit flag describing the type of method call (Ex: 0x1 = METHOD, 0x2 = PROPERTYGET, 0x4 = PROPERTYPUT, 0x8 = PROPERTYPUTREF)

+- **DispId** - Dispatch ID for the method being called

+- **HResult** - HResult for the method call

+- **Latency** - Latency for the call, in microseconds

+- **ReqId** - GUID for the batch request that this method belongs to

+- **TypeId** - GUID for the interface on which this method being called

 #### Office.Manageability.Service.ApplyPolicy

 Critical telemetry to track failure\\Success of applying cloud policy settings to registry.
 LastError tells why and where the Application of policy in registry failed.